See a list of Pharmacy Technician Programs by Clicking Here!

 Job Growth, Salary, Additional Information, and Related Fields

+Those seeking a career as a pharmacy technician may also want to consider a career as a physical therapy assistant, occupational therapist assistant, or medical assistant.
 For additional information on pharmacy, check out our Pharmacy Career Guide on our blog.